ngangamary078/Moringa-school-week2-IP/README.md

 ## BDD

--See a  small description of what the application does on the landing page.
+- See a  small description of what the application does on the landing page.

--Enter my birthday through a form -Choose what gender I am.
+- Enter my birthday through a form.

+- Choose what gender I am.

--Click the submit button to see what my Akan name would be
+- Click the submit button to see what my Akan name would be

 ## Setup/Installation Requirements